 2. What is the smallest tampon size?

-Tampons are available in various sizes and are categorized based on size and absorbency.
+Tampons are available in various sizes and are categorized based on size and absorbency and period flow.
+Use a bigger tampon to prevent leakage during heavy flows.
 However, for lighter flows, you may choose a slim or a junior tampon for your daughter’s initial menstrual cycles (3).

-Teaching your daughter about using a tampon should go step-wise.
-You should first talk to her about whether or not she is comfortable using it and check her concerns.
+Providing the right period-education and teaching your daughter about using a tampon or other feminine products should go step-wise.
+You should first talk to her about whether or not she is comfortable using it to check her concerns and offer her alternatives such as pads and menstrual cups.
 It is important that you tell her not to panic or stress during the process and try taking it slow.
-Washing and disinfecting her hands properly with water and soap before inserting or removing a tampon is necessary to reduce the chances of infections.
+It is necessary to maintain basic hygiene by washing and disinfecting her hands properly with water and soap before inserting or removing a tampon to reduce the chances of infections.

 - How Do I Use Tampons Pads Period Underwear And Menstrual Cups?